sony/nnc-plugin/manuals/Post_Process/XAI/LIME.rst

 ===================

 The result of this plugin is saved in the designated 'output' path as CSV file.

 The information on the rows and columns of CSV file is as follows.

-The 'Sample (Index {n})' row represents the value of each feature, the name of which corresponds to each column name in output_result.csv.
+* The 'Sample (Index {n})' row represents the value of each feature, the name of which corresponds to each column name in output_result.csv.

-The 'Importance' row shows the importance of each input feature in the classification.
-The row above 'Importance' means the feature range that gives the importance.
+* The 'Importance' row shows the importance of each input feature in the classification.

+* The row above 'Importance' means the feature range that gives the importance.

+The importance of target instance are visualized with bar plot.
+The visualization results are saved to the Evaluation folder.

+* Bar plot represents the importance of target instance respect to the features range(saved as 'LIME_Importance.png').

 XAI/LIME(tabular batch)
 ~~~~~~~~~~~~~~~~~~~~~~~